Confit: Fruit confit

-Fruit confit are candied fruit (whole fruit, or pieces thereof) preserved in sugar.
+Fruit confit is candied fruit (whole fruit, or pieces thereof) preserved in sugar.
 The fruit must be fully infused with sugar to its core; larger fruit takes considerably longer than smaller ones to candy.
 Thus, while small fruit such as cherries are confits whole, it is quite rare to see whole large fruit, such as melon confits since the time and energy involved in producing large fruit confits makes them quite expensive.

 Meat confit

-Confit of goose (confit d'oie) and duck (confit de canard) are usually prepared from the legs of the bird.
+Confit of goose (confit d'oie) or duck (confit de canard) is usually prepared from the legs of the bird.
 The meat is salted and seasoned with herbs and slowly cooked submerged in its own rendered fat (never to exceed 85 C), in which it is then preserved by allowing it to cool and storing it in the fat.
 Turkey and pork may be treated in the same manner.
-Meat confit is a specialty of the southwest of France (Toulouse, Dordogne, etc.) and is used in dishes such as cassoulet.
+Meat confit is a specialty of the southwest of France (Toulouse, Dordogne, and other areas) and is used in dishes such as cassoulet.
 Confit preparations originated as a means of preserving meat without refrigeration.

 In a restaurant context, confit is usually served after further preparation.
 Whole confit leg is baked to crisp the skin or added to a casserole-type dish.
 Confit duck leg is used to make rillettes.

 History

 The traditional meat for confit includes waterfowl such as goose and duck, and pork.
 Duck gizzards are also commonly cooked in the confit method.
 Varying forms of this delicacy thrive throughout southern France.

 "Confit country" is the area of Occitan France, where goose fat is used for cooking, as opposed to olive oil, which is used in Provence, where olives were plentiful and thus cheap.

 Confit country is divided roughly into regions where one type of meat predominates the confit preparations.
 Goose confit is associated with the Béarn and Basque regions with their classic specialties of cassoulet and garbure, hearty and earthy dishes of confit and beans.
 Saintonge and Brantôme feature duck confit, often with potatoes and truffles.

 Non-waterfowl meats are frequently treated to the confit process but are not classically considered true confits.
-The French refer only to duck, and goose confits as true confits; other meats poached in duck or goose fat are considered en confit ("in confit").
+The French refer only to duck and goose confits as true confits; other meats poached in duck or goose fat are considered en confit ("in confit").
 For example, chicken cooked in goose fat is called poulet en confit.
 Pork is often confit and shredded to create rillettes.

 Condiment confit

-Italian cooking uses several "condiment confits," such as onion confit, chili confit, and garlic confit.
+Italian cooking uses several "condiment confits", such as onion confit, chili confit, and garlic confit.